DiamondLightSource/python-zocalo/README.rst

         :target: https://pypi.python.org/pypi/zocalo
         :alt: BSD license

-Infrastructure components for automated data processing at Diamond Light Source.

 Zocalo is an automated data processing system designed at Diamond Light Source.
+This repository contains infrastructure components for Zocalo.

 The idea of Zocalo is a simple one - to build a messaging framework, where text-based messages are sent between parts of the system to coordinate data analysis.
 In the wider scope of things this also covers things like archiving, but generally it is handling everything that happens after data aquisition.